kdfarrell/Four-Card-Feature-Section/README.md

 # Four Card Feature Section

 ## Overview
-This project is a solution to the [Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This project is a solution to the [Four Card Feature Section](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 It features a responsive design that closely follows the provided layout.

 ## Live Demo
 🔗 [View Live Site](https://kdfarrell.github.io/Four-Card-Feature-Section/)